hckjck/python-deprecation/README.md

 ## Throwing deprecation warnings

-In order to throw warnings you want to use Pythons built in [warning control](https://docs.python.org/3/library/warnings.html).
+In order to throw warnings you want to use Python's built in [warning control](https://docs.python.org/3/library/warnings.html).

 ```````python
 from warnings import warn